nitinrajput1997/open5gs/README.md

 sudo systemctl restart open5gs-upfd
 ```
 ### NAT Port Forwarding
+In order to bridge between the 5G Core UPF and Internet, we need enable IP forwarding and add a NAT rule to the IP Tables.
+Following are the NAT port forwarding we have to do.
+Without this port forwarding the connectivity from 5G Core to internet would not work.
 ```bash
 sudo sysctl -w net.ipv4.ip_forward=1 sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE